Traudl Junge

 Gertraud "Traudl" Junge (née Humps; 16 March 1920 – 10 February 2002) was a German editor who worked as Adolf Hitler's last private secretary from December 1942 to April 1945.
 After typing Hitler's will, she remained in the Berlin Führerbunker until his death.

 Following her arrest and imprisonment in June 1945, both the Soviet and the U.S. militaries interrogated her.
 Later, in post-war West Germany, she worked as a secretary.
 In her old age, she decided to publish her memoirs, claiming ignorance of the Nazi atrocities during the war, but blaming herself for missing opportunities to investigate reports about them.
 Her story, based partly on her book Until the Final Hour, formed a part of several dramatizations, in particular the 2004 German film Downfall about Hitler's final ten days.

 Early life and education

-Gertraud "Traudl" Humps was born in Munich, the daughter of a master brewer and lieutenant in the Reserve Army, Max Humps and his wife Hildegard (née Zottmann).
+Gertraud "Traudl" Humps was born in Munich, the daughter of a master brewer and lieutenant in the Reserve Army, Max Humps, and his wife, Hildegard (née Zottmann).
 She had a sister, Inge, born in 1923.
-She once expressed her desire to become a ballerina as a teenager but was not accepted by a dance school.
+She once expressed her desire to become a ballerina as a teenager, but was not accepted by a dance school.
 She then trained as a secretary.
 When she heard about an opening on the Chancellery staff, she applied for it.

 Work for Hitler

 Traudl Humps began working for Hitler in December 1942.
 She was the youngest of his private secretaries.
 "I was 22 and I didn't know anything about politics; it didn't interest me," Junge said decades later, adding that she felt great guilt for "liking the greatest criminal ever to have lived".

-She said: "I admit, I was fascinated by Adolf Hitler.
+She said, "I admit, I was fascinated by Adolf Hitler.
 He was a pleasant boss and a fatherly friend.
 I deliberately ignored all the warning voices inside me and enjoyed the time by his side, almost until the bitter end.
 It wasn't what he said, but the way he said things and how he did things."

 Encouraged by Hitler, in June 1943, Traudl married Waffen-SS officer Hans Hermann Junge (1914–1944), who had been a valet and orderly to Hitler.
-Junge died in combat in France in August 1944.
+The two were married by a priest.
+Her husband died in combat in France in August 1944.
 She worked at Hitler's side in Berlin, the Berghof in Berchtesgaden, at Wolfsschanze in East Prussia, and back again in Berlin in the Führerbunker.